apacdevpmmresources/WVD/README.md

 [Microsoft Azure Windows Virtual Desktop aka WVD](https://azure.microsoft.com/en-us/services/virtual-desktop/) is a service on Azure that could be one part of a COVID-19 response plan.
 With WVD, we no longer need to be concerned with the constraints of the physical hardware or a person's location.

+# Benefits of WVD

+    1 Seamless multi-user Windows 10 user experience
+    2 Scalability
+    3 Access from  anywhere.
+Supporting any end user device platform like Windows, Android, Mac, iOS, and HTML 5 4 Secure
+    5 Cost effective
+    6 Ease of provisiong virtual desktop environment
+    7 Maintainability
+    8 Use exisitng image from gallery or bring your own image

+# Azure or Office 365

+    - If you’re using any Microsoft 365 services, sign in to the Azure portal using the credentials for tenant.
+However many other serives which is required for WVD are not part of Microsoft 365

+    - Microsoft 365 Business is one of the eligible plans that supports WVD, access Windows 10 Enterprise and Windows 7 Enterprise at no additional cost

+    - For small and trial environment, Please [use this link](https://azure.microsoft.com/en-us/free/) to spin up a new Microsoft Azure Account.
+Use Azure Active Directory Domain Services to sync with Azure AD.

+# Windows Virtual Desktop Pricing

+    * Please click [here](https://azure.microsoft.com/en-us/pricing/calculator/?service=virtual-desktop#virtual-desktop632ccf50-9f35-4e0f-ab0d-6deb564d5300) for WVD pricing

+# Provision Windows Virtual Desktop in Azure

-In this blog post I will be using my MSDN subscription to spin up the WVD instead of my official subscription (as I am not an administrator).
+In this blog post I will be using my MSDN subscription to spin up the WVD instead of my official subscription (as I am not an administrator on my offical subscription).
 That's means I already have my tenant and AAD setup.
-Please [use this link](https://azure.microsoft.com/en-us/free/) to spin up a new Microsoft Azure Account.

 ## Steps to spin Windows Virtual Desktop.

         Step 1:- Setup a user account and assign role assignment

-        Step 2:- Provision Azure Active Directory Domain Services
+        Step 2:- Provision Azure Active Directory Domain Services + Change Password

         Step 3:- Provision a Windows Virtual Desktop Tenant Creator account